- An insurgent group formed in the early 2000s, al-Shabab seeks to establish an Islamic state in Somalia.

 Al-Shabab’s territorial control is fluid.
-The group typically leaves an area ahead of an AMISOM offensive, but experts say that UN-backed forces do not have the capacity to hold recaptured territory and note that militants usually return.
+The group typically leaves an area ahead of an AMISOM offensive, but experts say that UN-backed forces do not have the capacity to hold recaptured territory and that militants usually return.
 Al-Shabab largely retreated from Mogadishu by late 2011, following offensives by AMISOM and Somali forces.
 Counterterrorism forces regarded the group’s exit from the capital as a major victory, though some experts say that al-Shabab’s withdrawal was a strategic decision and that the group has returned to the guerrilla tactics of its earlier days.

-“Even in areas they hold, the central government and federated states struggle to administer territory, provide basic services, and overcome a decades-long legacy of corruption and mismanagement of state institutions,” says James C. Swan, a former U.S. special representative for Somalia.
+“Even in areas they hold, the central government and federated states struggle to administer territory, provide basic services, and overcome a decades-long legacy of corruption and mismanagement of state institutions,” said James C. Swan, a former U.S. special representative for Somalia.
 “These weaknesses create openings that al-Shabab continues to exploit.”

 What is U.S. policy in Somalia?

-U.S. authorities also remain concerned about the jihadi group’s ability to recruit members of the Somali diaspora living in the United States.
+U.S. authorities also remain concerned about the jihadi group’s ability to recruit members [PDF] of the Somali diaspora living in the United States.
 Al-Shabab has attracted dozens of American volunteers to fight in Somalia, many from Minneapolis, Minnesota.